1960 United States presidential election: Results

 Kennedy said that he saw the challenges ahead and needed the country's support to get through them.
 In his victory speech, he declared: "To all Americans, I say that the next four years are going to be difficult and challenging years for us all; that a supreme national effort will be needed to move this country safely through the 1960s.
 I ask your help, and I can assure you that every degree of my spirit that I possess will be devoted to the long-range interest of the United States and to the cause of freedom around the world."

-Controversies
+That was the last time Ohio voted for the losing candidate until 2020.

+The election saw the first time that a candidate won the presidency while carrying fewer states than the other candidate, which would not occur again until 1976.

+This was the most recent election in which three of the four major party nominees for president and vice president were eventually elected president.
+Kennedy won the election, but he later died in an assassination in 1963, and he was succeeded by his vice president, Lyndon B. Johnson.
+Only the Republican vice-presidential nominee, Henry Cabot Lodge Jr., failed to succeed to the presidency as Nixon later won the 1968 election.